 The benefit of a larger resort is that it can offer a wide range of activities including parasailing, jet skiing, wakeboarding, wakeskating, waterskiing and kneeboarding.
 They’ll even give you surf lessons, as there’s a reef nearby where they hold an annual competition.
 Every evening you can take a sunset cruise watching Spinner dolphins or fish for your dinner.
 They have a turtle conservancy here and you can go out with their resident marine biologist and swim with the critically endangered hawksbill turtle.

-Of course there’s snorkelling galore and you get your own personal mask and fins to explore the reefs round the island.
+Of course, there’s snorkelling galore and you get your own personal mask and fins to explore the reefs around the island.
 For the more adventurous there’s an introduction to Scuba, supervised by an instructor who takes you out to dive to a depth of over 11 metres.
 It’s exhilarating and we did come into contact with a rather angry Moray Eel.

 Velassaru is also only around 30 minutes from the airport and is slightly larger with 129 bungalows, again on both on water and land.
 Lush vegetation envelops the accommodation so it doesn’t feel too crowded.
 The water bungalow I stay in has a large outside deck with its own infinity plunge pool and the floor to ceiling windows mean you always have views of the blue Indian Ocean beneath.

 There are five different restaurant experiences and executive chef Carlos Exprua is expanding the choice.
 He’s introduced a range of world tapas dishes in the outside Chill Bar, which you can snack on all day, and there’s the Japanese inspired Teppanyaki restaurant.
 A special treat is a private beach dining at sunset where they’ll cut a table for you out of the sand and serve you a private satay barbecue.